 - To energize the UCR community’s positive engagement in and transformation of local, national, and international arenas.

 The UCR Library is committed to supporting the academic excellence of our community through a strong service orientation and client focus.
 We celebrate our diverse campus by providing access to a wide range of materials, by recruiting a diverse staff, and by making the library a welcoming place for all, especially our bright students.
 We practice and foster collaboration, strategic, informed risk-taking, and experimentation to meet campus-wide strategic goals.

 While we increasingly bring the world's information to the UCR community via digital resources, we remain committed to building collections supporting the full-range of academic inquiry on campus in the formats most appropriate for the academic success of our community members.
 Our collections include more than 3 million print volumes, nearly 500,000 e-books, and 143,000 serials.

 We also provide access to hundreds of databases and state-of-the-art information technology.
-These resources are made accessible through five locations: Tomás Rivera Library, Orbach Science Library, Special Collections & University Archives and the Music Library.
+These resources are made accessible through four locations: Tomás Rivera Library, Orbach Science Library, Special Collections & University Archives and the Music Library.
 For the foreseeable future, we will be building deep research collections in both print and electronic formats.